SciML/Catalyst.jl/docs/src/catalyst_functionality/events_and_callbacks.md

 plot(sol)
 ```
 So, how is modelling this event as a discrete or continuous event different?
 There are four differences:
 1) For continuous events, the simulation method finds the exact time point when the condition triggers.
-Discrete events are triggered at the first time step when the condition holds.
+Discrete events are triggered after a time step after which the condition holds.
 2) This discrete event will be triggered whenever `X < 1.0` holds, not just when the concentration of `X` passes the threshold.
 E.g. it will be triggered if the initial concentration of `X` is less than `1.0`.
-3) Only the discrete event event can be used with jump simulations.
+3) Only discrete event events can be used with jump simulations.
-4) The discrete event can be used to create more advanced conditions.
+4) Discrete event can be used to create more advanced conditions.

 E.g. using (4), we can modify our system so that the event is only triggered when time is less than `5.0` (after which `X` decays towards `0`):
 ```@example dsl_advanced_events